 Selecting the perfect floor heating underlayment will depend on information that is unique to your project like the type of subfloor you're installing over and the flooring type you'll put over the heating system.

-Cork and CeraZorb® are both “insulating” underlayments.
-Cork is a natural material that is a little thicker than CeraZorb® and is often paired with our Environ floor heating systems.
-CeraZorb® is a synthetic underlayment that has a higher degree of thermal resistance (R-value of 1.5) than cork.
-CeraZorb® is also the recommended underlayment for heating on top of a concrete slab and is often paired with our TempZone floor heating products.
-Both insulating underlayments will also provide some degree of crack isolation benefits.
+ThermalSheet is a synthetic “insulating” underlayment that has a higher degree of thermal resistance (R-value of 1.5) than cork.
+ThermalSheet is also the recommended underlayment for heating on top of a concrete slab and is often paired with our TempZone and Environ electric floor heating elements.

 Provide us with a sketch of your room that includes dimensions and other relevant information, you’ll receive a free SmartPlan within one business day.

-CeraZorb is lightweight, synthetic cork underlayment system that is specifically designed for setting tile and stone and is an excellent insulation choice under our TempZone™ electric floor heating.Energy Efficiency Report
+ThermalSheet is lightweight, synthetic cork underlayment system that is specifically designed for setting tile and stone and is an excellent insulation choice under our TempZone™ and Environ electric floor heating elements.Download Sell Sheet

 No, an underlayment isn’t always necessary.

 However, there are some situations in which the use of an underlayment would be required, such as heating over a cement slab (where an insulating underlayment would most likely be required).
 When heating over a cement slab, our recommendation is to use ThermalSheet as your underlayment.